earthreader/web/README.rst

 `Google Drive`_ folder to be synchronized__ with other devices.
 You also can synchronize the repository directory using rsync_.

-If the path that doesn't exist yet is passed to ``--repository`` option or ``EARTHREADER_REPOSITORY`` environment variable the new folder will be automatically created.
+If the path that doesn't exist yet is passed to CLI repository path argument or ``EARTHREADER_REPOSITORY`` environment variable the new folder will be automatically created.